buddemat/elasticsearch-queries/dumping-indices.md

          type: keyword
    ```

    However, this has some limitations.
-It uses the standard dynamic template for all non-specified fields (i.e. mapping all strings to `keyword`) and does not support special mapping options, such as non-standard date formats for date type fields (although the [documentation auggests this should be possible](https://www.elastic.co/guide/en/beats/devguide/7.17/event-fields-yml.html).
-Also, since date detection is disabled for the standard template, all date fields must be explitly set, or they become `keyword` type fields as well.
+It uses the standard dynamic template for all non-specified fields (i.e. mapping all strings to `keyword`) and does not support special mapping options, such as non-standard date formats for date type fields (although the [documentation suggests this should be possible](https://www.elastic.co/guide/en/beats/devguide/7.17/event-fields-yml.html).
+Also, since date detection is disabled for the standard template, all date fields must be explicitly set, or they become `keyword` type fields as well.

 1. `setup.template.fields` can be set to point to a YAML file containing the fields.